MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 Clearing your subscription cache is not technically the same process as logging out of Azure.
-However, when you clear your subscription cache, you cannot run Azure CLI commands, including `az account set`, until you login again.
+However, when you clear your subscription cache, you cannot run Azure CLI commands, including `az account set`, until you sign in again.

 ## Refresh tokens